ghezalahmad/SequentialLearningApp/README.md

 ## Known Issues:

-It is recommended to restart the app when you upload a new data set.
+It is recommended to refresh the app when you upload a new data set.

 Comma errors may occur when uploading Excel data.
 It is recommended to use the *CSV file format.